How Online High School Can Help Struggling Teens

 Here are some of the ways a Connections AcademyⓇ–supported online public school can help teenage students overcome common educational barriers and struggles.

-Learning in a Safe Environment
+Provide a Safe Learning Environment

 Traditional public schools sometimes struggle to provide students with a safe, positive learning environment.
 Negative peer groups and bullies significantly impact a student’s high school experience, and frequently lead to poor performance and numerous absences.
 This puts insecure students at a disadvantage when it comes to keeping up with expectations and academic benchmarks.